VedShh/BlueStampEngineeringProject/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kX5n4q9cTTE?si=_l9Z2tKIlmfRK0sR" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 **Summary:**
-The first milestone of my project is to deploy a machine-learning model onto a nano sense 33 with edge impulse.
+The first milestone of my project is to deploy a machine-learning model onto an Arduino Nano BLE Sense 33 with Edge Impulse.
 I ran this with the terminal and it printed out how confident it was with predicting a certain movement that I had made.

-The first step would be to connect a device then the machine workflow starts with data acquisition, then you have to preprocess the data, and after that, you would have to design the neural network (see Figure 3 for my example), and finally, we can train our model.
+The first step would be to connect a device.
+Then the machine workflow starts with data acquisition, then you have to preprocess the data, and after that, you design the neural network (see Figure 3 for my example), and finally, we can train our model.
 Currently, I uploaded the code that Edge Impulse made directly onto the Nano Sense 33, which requires a wired connection with the computer.
-Eventually, I want the code to be deployed wirelessly on the nano itself.
+Eventually, I want the code to be deployed wirelessly on the Nano itself.

-Until now I have set up Edge Impulse, trained my model in Edge Impulse, and then uploaded the code onto the nano.
-In Edge Impulse I trained 4 different sets of data: idle, right, left, and up - I did this by simply strapping my Arduino Nano 33 BLE Sense to my arm and doing these movements over and over again with just slight adjustments each time.
+Until now I have set up Edge Impulse on my computer using the CLI (command line interface), trained my model in Edge Impulse, and then uploaded the code onto the nano.

+In Edge Impulse I trained 4 different sets of data: idle, right, left, and up.
+I strapped my Arduino Nano 33 BLE Sense to my arm and did these movements over and over again with just slight adjustments each time.
+Slight adjustments led to a variety of data so the model could become generalized.
 After I inputted the data, I kept customizing certain settings in each step of the workflow (more on this further down), eventually getting a pretty accurate model.
 So far, I have not made edits to the code, but I plan to make the code more customizable later on.

 **Challenges:**
 The most frustrating thing of the entire process so far was the lack of instructions and steps that Arduino/Edge Impulse had to be able to set up the project.
 However, once I overcame the long process of setting up all the tools necessary, things became much easier, but I was not home-free yet.
 I became excited that I had finally set up everything I immediately jumped into recording data - without fully understanding what I was doing causing:

 1) Caused me to record data that was useless (twice!!!),
 2) Uploaded code that did not do anything,
-3) Mislabing my data which caused massive accuracy issues,
+3) Mislabeling my data which caused massive accuracy issues,
-4) Finding the best settings for my data (learning rate, # of epochs, percentage of validation set).
+4) Finding the hyperparameters for my data (learning rate, # of epochs, percentage of validation set).

 When I originally recorded my data I was doing random movements in each class - however, the computer requires very distinct specific movements to be able to learn the most accurately, because of this I went back and manually cleaned/re-record some data that was not distinct enough for the computer.
-Finding the best settings for the data was another task that took lots of time.
+Finding the best hyperparameters for the data was another task that took lots of time.
 First, I had to understand all the settings, after that, I was able to start playing with my data.
 The thing that made the biggest difference was the learning rate (see Figure 2).
 Originally the learning rate was too low and after I increased it the accuracy jumped up by 60 percent.
-This is called micro-controlling and it does make a big difference.

 **What is next?**
 The next steps are now to build the circuit and assemble the entire project, with the main step during that next process to CAD and then eventually print out the 3D-printed case which will hold the entire circuit.
 Another big step would be to deploy my code onto the Arduino IDE while also increasing some accuracy.